1kohei1/sd-scheduler/memo.md

 TODO:

-- [ ] Add validation to the overview date
+- [ ] Add validation to the overview date and Availability Form
 - [ ] Use higher order component for Date, Locations, and Faculties component (Low priority)
 - [ ] Explore what is the best word for registered/available faculties
 - [x] Update Date.tsx to handle date object